zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Who is affected?

 This affects anyone who has customized the User Menu section of the Product Menu.

 #### How should I update my code?

-If you would like to keep your custom user menu entries and have them available in the Personal Menu, you need to implment the `PersonalMenuEntry` interface.
+If you would like to keep your custom user menu entries and have them available in the Personal Menu, you need to implement the `PersonalMenuEntry` interface.
 All panel apps registered with the `PanelCategoryKeys.USER`, `PanelCategoryKeys.USER_MY_ACCOUNT`, and `PanelCategoryKeys.USER_SIGN_OUT` panel category keys should be converted to `PersonalMenuEntry`.

 #### Why was this change made?

 Product navigation has been reviewed from a UX perspective, and removing the User Menu from the Product Menu and splitting the menu to its own provides a better user experience.

 ---------------------------------------